TypeStrong/fork-ts-checker-webpack-plugin/README.md

 | `fork-ts-checker-emit`                  | `emit`               | Service will add errors and warnings to webpack compilation ('build' mode)     | `diagnostics`, `lints`, `elapsed`                                          |
 | `fork-ts-checker-done`                  | `done`               | Service finished type checking and webpack finished compilation ('watch' mode) | `diagnostics`, `lints`, `elapsed`                                          |

+The **Event name** is there for backward compatibility with webpack 2/3.
+Regardless of the version of webpack (2, 3 or 4) you are using, we will always access plugin hooks with **Hook Access Keys** as described below.

 ### Accessing plugin hooks

 All plugin hooks are compatible with both [webpack](https://webpack.js.org) version